 The exposed magazine could be instantly removed, the gate inspected, and a new magazine reseated in less than 10 seconds.
 It was customary to continue sound recording during the reload with a cutaway shot bridging the action.

-Both Drew and Rouch discovered after they had photographed their movies, that the sound recorders had not kept sync speed with the cameras over long takes; hundreds of hours were spent in the editing room slipping the sound to re-establish sync.
-This problem was solved with the introduction of the Swiss made Nagra quarter-inch tape recorder with crystal sync drive, the brainchild of Stefan Kudelski.
+Both Drew and Rouch discovered, after they had photographed their movies, that the sound recorders had not kept sync speed with the cameras over long takes; hundreds of hours were spent in the editing room slipping the sound to re-establish sync.
+This problem was solved with the introduction of the Swiss-made Nagra 1/4" tape recorder with crystal-sync drive, the brainchild of Stefan Kudelski.